-Understanding your ovarian reserve & and the egg retrieval process – a fertility doctor’s Q&A
+Understanding your ovarian reserve (and the egg retrieval process) – a fertility doctor’s Q&A

-Over to Dr Jamie Massie
+Over to Dr. Jamie Massie.

-Let’s walk through what we look for in terms of ovarian reserve and health at ORM Fertility and what to expect during the egg retrieval process, once you understand your fertility health.
+Let’s walk through what we look for when assessing ovarian reserve and ovarian health at ORM Fertility, as well as what you can expect during the egg retrieval process once you have a better understanding of your fertility health.

 What is ovarian health?